 Firstly, you need to make your whole design mobile-friendly.
-Most people read emails using a Smartphone or tablet.
-Plus, what looks good on a mobile screen will likely look good on a desktop screen, but vice versa isn’t the case.
+Most people read emails using a Smartphone –iPhone or similar– or tablet.
+Plus, what looks good on a mobile phone screen will likely look good on a computer screen, but vice versa isn’t the case.
 So making sure your images and text will look nice on a mobile screen should be your priority.

 If you’re going to create images with text overlays, it’s smart to choose a font size that will still be readable when resized for small mobile screens.

 Finally, carefully consider the design of your email image header, especially for the first 2 inches that are immediately visible on-screen upon opening.
-It’s the ideal placing for a simple but eye-catching banner that presents your subject, or your brand, and visually invites people to read the rest of the content.back to menu ↑
+It’s the ideal placing for a simple but eye-catching banner that presents your subject, or your brand, and visually invites people to read the rest of the content.

 Keep a Balance Between Images and Text

-It’s best practice to compose newsletters with one third committed to images.
-Not one third as a whole block, but spread across the whole text.
+It’s best practice to compose newsletters with one-third committed to images.
+Not one-third of a whole block, but spread across the whole text.

 Image blocker: do not design image-only emails.
-Today most email clients have image blockers that remove all images from massive-sent emails, and not all users disable this filter.
+Today, most email clients have image blockers that remove all images from massive-sent emails, and not all users disable this filter.
 Design your email with this in mind, do not put the most critical information in images only, back it up with an attractive copy.
-Same for call-to-actions, they should be text with a link, or buttons, not images.
+Same for call-to-actions, they should be texted with a link, or buttons, not images.

-Alt-text: If your images are still blocked by the image blocker, you can use the alternative text (alt-text) in your image, which will be displayed if the image can’t be loaded, as a bit of informative copy in its place, even as a call-to-action.back to menu ↑
+Alt-text: If your images are still blocked by the image blocker, you can use the alternative text (alt-text) in your image, which will be displayed if the image can’t be loaded, as a bit of informative copy in its place, even as a call-to-action.